tensorflow/swift/Usage.md

 To see example models written using Swift for TensorFlow, go to [tensorflow/swift-models](https://github.com/tensorflow/swift-models).

-**Note:** Swift for TensorFlow is an early stage research project.
+**Note:** Swift for TensorFlow is an early stage project.
 It has been released to enable open source development and is not yet ready for general use by machine learning developers.

 ## REPL (Read Eval Print Loop)